Guidance

 Procedure for obtaining a certificate of entitlement

-An application for a certificate of entitlement must be made on form ROA.
-Applications for certificates of entitlement received on and after 21 December 2006 must be determined in accordance with the Immigration (Certificate of Entitlement to the Right of Abode in the United Kingdom) Regulations 2006 (as amended by the Immigration (Certificate of Entitlement to Right of Abode in the United Kingdom) (Amendment) Regulations 2011.
+An application for a certificate of entitlement made in the UK should be made on form ROA.
+An application overseas should be made using the online form.
+Applications for certificates of entitlement received on or after 21 December 2006 must be determined in accordance with the Immigration (Certificate of Entitlement to the Right of Abode in the United Kingdom) Regulations 2006 (as amended by the Immigration (Certificate of Entitlement to Right of Abode in the United Kingdom) (Amendment) Regulations 2011.

 The regulations state that: